Exolum

-The International Energy Agency has given recognition to the flexibility and capacity this integrated storage and transportation system has for responding to unforeseen events.The company also provides services related to consultancy and advice for international companies in the oil or logistics sectors, gaining its first experiences in countries such as Brazil, Colombia and Oman.
-Another service that CLH is fostering is strategic storage for European Union countries.
+The International Energy Agency has given recognition to the flexibility and capacity this integrated storage and transportation system has for responding to unforeseen events.
+The company also provides services related to consultancy and advice for international companies in the oil or logistics sectors, gaining its first experiences in countries such as Panama, Ecuador, and Peru.
+Another service that Exolum is fostering is strategic storage for European Union countries.

-CLH Aviación, created in 1997, is a wholly owned subsidiary of CLH, and operates at most of the Spanish airports in the Iberian Peninsula and Balearic Islands.
-They offer services for the storage, distribution and into-plane supply of aviation fuels and lubricants.
-CLH Aviación also provides advice and technical assistance for the installation and maintenance of distribution networks for different types of aviation fuel.
+Exolum Aviation (formerly CLH Aviación), created in 1997, is a wholly owned subsidiary of Exolum, and operates at most of the Spanish airports and some locations in Europe such as Ireland.
+They offer services for the storage, distribution, and into-plane supply of aviation fuels and lubricants.
+Exolum Aviation also provides advice and technical assistance for the installation and maintenance of distribution networks for different types of aviation fuel.

-The company has been given recognition by external bodies, for example, the highest rating in the world for sustainability in its sector, given by SAM (Sustainable Asset Management), the European Seal of Excellence 500+, various quality certificates from AENOR and the Family-Responsible Company (EFR) seal of approval.
+The company has received recognition from external bodies, including the rating from SAM (Sustainable Asset Management) for sustainability in its sector, the European Seal of Excellence 500+, various quality certificates from AENOR, and the Family-Responsible Company (EFR) seal of approval.